iris-i/tina-self-host/content/pages/home.md

 ---
 title: Tina Cloud Starter
 blocks:
   - headline: Welcome to the Tina Starter.
-My changes are not getting saved.
+Will this persist?
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from